microsoft/sfs-client/API.md

 ## Logging Callback

-To retrieve logging information from the API, set a logging callback in `Options::logCallbackFn` when constructing an SFSClient instance with `SFSClient::Make()`.
+To retrieve logging information from the API, set a logging callback in `ClientStartupConfig::logCallbackFn` when constructing an SFSClient instance with `SFSClient::Make()`.

 The logging callback function has the signature: